bradwestness/bradwestness.github.io/_posts/2019/2019-02-05-tuesdays-with-bernie-no-9-markets.md

 Every so often, the bat would crack and the crowd would snap to attention to watch a long, loud out, or you'd stretch out your arm to try and catch a foul that wound up landing six sections away.
 You'd sing along to "Hit the Road Jack" whenever the Brewers chased the opposing starting pitcher.

-And if you were really lucky, you might even see Bernie take the plunge once or twice, releasing a boquet of blue and yellow balloons into the summer sky.
+And if you were really lucky, you might even see Bernie take the plunge down his slide once or twice, releasing a boquet of blue and yellow balloons into the summer sky.